Beyond Description: Cognitively Benchmarking Fine-Grained Action for Embodied Agents: More Experimental Analysis

 The evaluation protocol is designed to mirror the model's task as closely as possible.
 For the closed-ended questions, participants are presented with the video and the multiple-choice options and are asked to select the single best answer.
 For the open-ended questions, participants are shown the video and the question and are tasked with writing a detailed answer in their own words.

 To ensure a fair comparison with the MLLMs, scoring is conducted as follows.
 Performance on the closed-ended questions is measured by simple accuracy.
 The human-generated open-ended answers are evaluated using the same GPT-assisted evaluation prompt and rubric that is used for the model-generated responses.
-Deepseek-R1~\cite{guo2025deepseek} is employed in GPT-assisted evaluation.

 As shown in Tab.~\ref{tab:human}, the human baseline achieves near-perfect performance.
 On the closed-ended tasks, the average accuracy is 95.85\%.
 For the open-ended tasks, the average score is 9.05.
 We also report 95\% confidence intervals for human performance.
 This result accounting for sampling uncertainty, serves as the practical upper bound for performance on CFG-Bench and highlights the significant, statistically robust gap that remains for current MLLMs.